Department essentials

 If a department is not paying wages but the J-1 scholar must be recognized as a “courtesy appointment” with all the privileges inherent with possessing a university ID, they must use the PeopleSoft PAF for Courtesy Appointments and Volunteers.
 The Social Security number is not a required field for this form, but the field should be filled in if the hire already has an official SSN.
 No temporary SSN will be provided.
 If the individual is not being paid, no other forms need to be processed with this PAF.

 Once the courtesy appointment PAF has been processed, the J-1 scholar is assigned an eight-digit employee identification number (EmplID) and a one-digit employee record number.
-The scholar must take a copy of the courtesy appointment PAF (with either an EmplID/employee record number or an official SSN) to the MU ID Office, which will create the MU ID card.
+The scholar must take a copy of the courtesy appointment PAF (with either an EmplID/employee record number or an official SSN) to the MU ID Office, which will create the Mizzou ID card.
 The ID Office will not be able to create an ID until at least one set of these numbers is on the PAF.

 To simplify this process, International Student and Scholar Services provides a sample letter approved by the library.
-Please use this sample when creating the department letter.
+Please use this sample when creating the department letter:

 H-1B hiring department responsibilities